 Working together to work smarter

 We partner with researchers on potential animal well-being improvements in animal mobility and lameness, antibiotics alternatives, and good production management.
-As part of this effort, we provided approximately $70,000 in funding in fiscal year 2017 for university, agricultural, or company-initiated research.
+Over the past 18 months, we have invested approximately $170,000 in research initiated by universities, agricultural organizations or companies.

 We work in cooperation with our supply chain, as well as customers, academics and audit firms, to provide the use of our facilities and expertise in animal welfare auditing.
 This allows individuals outside of Tyson Foods to gain professional animal auditor certification through the Professional Animal Auditor Certification Organization (PAACO).